ashgoren/registration/README.md

 - Ensure all environment variables are set as repo [secrets](https://github.com/[GITHUB_USER]/[GITHUB_REPO]/settings/secrets/actions)
 - Ensure all environment variables are listed in `.github/workflows/firebase-hosting-merge.yml`, including firebaseServiceAccount
 - If update Github secrets, must redeploy

+# When switching to live mode

+- Set sandbox mode to false in `configBasics`
+- Update Stripe Publishable Key to production mode *ON GITHUB* and redeploy to Firebase
+- Update Stripe Secret Key to production mode in `functions/.env` and redeploy Firebase Functions
+- Make registration link live on homepage & navbar